SkooveLearn PianoDownload on the App Store

 sixteenth note

-It looks the same as an eighth note, with the exception of two flags instead of one.
+Notice that it looks the same as an eighth note, with the exception of two flags instead of one.

-Four beamed sixteenth notes looks like this:
+Four beamed sixteenth notes looks like this, notice the double beaming representing the two flags:

 Four beamed sixteenth notes

-The combination of single and beamed sixteenth notes can look like this:
+A combination of single and beamed sixteenth notes can look like this:

 combination of single and beamed sixteenth notes